kennethrrosen/qubes-template-upgrade/README.md

 # qvm-template-upgrade
-Debian- and Fedora- supported upgrade-distribution-in-place tool
+Debian- and Fedora- supported upgrade-distribution-in-place CLI and GUI tools